akikas01/TravelAgency/README.md

 npm start

 Press Enter to confirm.
 This will launch the client application in your default browser, displaying the login page.

+## License

+This project is proprietary.
+All rights reserved by Andreas Kikas.
+Please contact andrewsk1k96@gmail.com for usage or licensing inquiries.